PaimaStudios/PRC/PRCS/prc-4.md

       * `assetAmount` - amount of the game asset the seller is selling,
       * `price` - the price in native gas tokens of the base chain the seller is requesting,
       * `seller` - the address of the seller,
-      * `active` - signalizes if the sell order is active or not (meaning it has been cancelled or filled)
+      * `active` - signals whether or not the sell order is active (meaning it has been cancelled or filled)
     * Function to cancel a sell order.
     * Function to fill a sell order (in other words - buy).
 There is no "buy order" that persists, and rather the buy function directly transfers the value specified by price defined in the orders to the sellers.
 Buying marks all the sell orders it fulfills as inactive by changing the value of `active` flag to `false`.
-2. The game chain monitors this contract using CDEs and exposes an API to query its state.
+2. The game chain monitors this contract using Paima Primitives and exposes an API to query its state.

-That is to say, the contract on the base chain has no way of knowing if somebody who makes a sell order really has that amount of game assets in their account.
+The contract on the base chain has no way of knowing if somebody who makes a sell order really has that amount of game assets in their account.
 Rather,

 1. When somebody creates a sell order: The game chain sees it and checks if the user has enough of the asset in their account.
     * If yes, the amount is locked so they cannot spend it in-game (unless they cancel the order).